 - Our Slide & Tilt Sash Windows not only operate in the same way as the Slimline Sash but also have a facility that allows the sashes to be tilted inwards from the top.
 This allows access for cleaning the outside of the glass and sash from within the room and also allows both sashes to be pushed to the top of the frame to present a much taller opening than normal – useful for emergency egress, or even delivering large items through if the doors are very narrow.

 - Our Horizontal Sash Windows - also known as Yorkshire Sash - is a replica of a very old design that still looks the part today.
 These are like a vertical sliding sash window turned on its side with one sash fixed and one or two sashes opening sideways.
 The modern version has the sashes sliding effortlessly to the left or right on concealed rollers and is available in a range of glazing configurations to suit most period properties.

 Finally, we also offer a selection of Mock Sash Windows to suit every property and budget.
 These range in appearance from the 'almost identical to sliding sash' type to windows that 'give a nod to the sash window style'.

 Replacing Sash Windows

-Sash windows are very often situated within timber-lined reveals with panelling or internal shutters which in many cases are still in use.
+Sash windows are very often situated within timber-lined reveals with panelling or internal shutters which, in many cases, are still in use.
 These are attractive details within the home which need to be maintained and the new windows have to blend seamlessly with the old surrounds.
-We find that there is often as much time needed in the finishing joinery on-site as in removing the old windows and installing the new.
+We find that there is often as much time needed in the finishing joinery on-site as there is in removing the old windows and installing the new.
 Our skilled joiners take care of this and take great care to ensure that the new windows look as much like the originals as possible.